onevcat/UniWebView-Docs/docs/guide/installation.md

 From Unity 2019.3, the "Internal" is not an option in Unity anymore.
 :::

 After imported, you can open the Unity Preferences panel (**Unity → Preferences**) to configure some necessary permissions.
+In most cases, there is no need to adjust them and your project should build and run well.
+This panel provides a quick way to customize how UniWebView should adjust some behaviors or dependencies installation.

 UniWebView uses a post-build script to modify the gradle project and "AndroidManifest.xml" file for the exported Android project.

 ![](/images/preferences.png)

+### Android Manifest

+Settings in this section will be used to adjust the final `AndroidManifest.xml` file of the exported project.

 #### Uses Cleartext Traffic